-Textbooks (including textbooks for eCore courses), trade books, software, general merchandise (including GSW items), and school supplies are available in the Campus Bookstore.
+Textbooks (including textbooks for eMajor courses), software, general merchandise (including GSW items), and school supplies are available in the Campus Bookstore.
 The Bookstore is located in the Marshall Student Center next to the Campus Post Office.

 The cost of books and supplies will vary with the courses selected by the individual student.
 An estimate of this cost is \$400 to \$600 per semester.
+Along with choosing either New or Used textbooks, the bookstore offers the capability of renting textbooks as well.
+Courses will Low Cost or No Cost textbook options can be found on the class schedule page.
 The Campus Bookstore buys back textbooks for cash three times a year during finals week at the end of each semester for up to 50% of the original purchase price.